Top 10 accountancy and finance salary increases for the year ahead

 top 10 accountancy and finance salary increases

-The last 12 months have seen accountancy and finance employers battling fierce competition in a bid to secure top talent, as skills shortages have hampered the industry.
-The vast majority (90%) of employers have increased salaries, often driven by attempts to improve candidate attraction and retention.
-In fact, accountancy and finance professionals saw the second most significant salary increases of the 21 industries recorded in our 2024 Hays Salary & Recruiting Trends Guide, surpassed only by the sustainability sector.
+The last 12 months have seen accountancy and finance employers still battling strong competition in a bid to secure top finance talent.
+Skills shortages have hampered the industry, with 92% of employers having faced them over the past year.
+The vast majority (88%) of employers have increased salaries, often driven by attempts to improve candidate attraction and retention.

-Our latest Salary Guide analyses over 12,000 salaries and gathers survey data from 15,000 professionals, providing insights into salary changes, recruitment trends and more.
+Our 2025 Salary and Recruiting Trends Guide gathers survey data from almost 11,000 professionals – over 1,400 of which are from the accountancy and finance profession – providing insights into salary changes, hiring trends and more.

 This research answers some important questions:

-• Which jobs have seen the most significant salary increases?
+• Which accountancy and finance jobs have seen the most significant salary increases?

 • What do employers need to do to attract and retain top talent?